ainzsoup/chatUp/README.md

 ```bash
 ./chatUp <port> <server_name>
 ```
-Replace "port" with the desired port number on which you want the server to listen for incoming connections.
+Replace `port` with the desired port number on which you want the server to listen for incoming connections.
-Replace "server_name" with a desired name that will show up to connected users in the chat when the server sends a message.
+Replace `server_name` with a desired name that will show up to connected users in the chat when the server sends a message.
 Example: ./chatUp 5000 server
 Open another terminal window or tab (separate from the one running the server).
 In the new terminal, use the nc command to connect to the server.
 The command should be in the following format:
 ```bash
  nc <server_ip_address> <server_port>
  ```
- Replace <server_ip_address> with the IP address of the machine running the chat server and <server_port> with the port number specified when starting the server.
+ Replace `server_ip_address` with the IP address of the machine running the chat server and `server_port` with the port number specified when starting the server.

 Example: nc 192.168.0.100 5000